carpentries-incubator/python-humanities-lesson/episodes/02-index-slice-subset.md

 >            ]
 >    ```
 >
->   Use the `isin` function to find all plots that contain particular species
+>   Use the `isin` function to find all books written by Robert Aylett and
->   in the "authors" DataFrame.
-How many records contain these values?
+>   Robert Aytoun.
+How many are there?
 >
 > 3. Experiment with other queries.
 Create a query that finds all rows with a
 >   Page Count value > or equal to 1.